-The following table sets forth the name of each selling unitholder, the amount of our common units beneficially owned and the percentage of common units outstanding owned by each selling unitholder prior to the offering (assuming conversion of all senior subordinated units), the number of common units being offered for each selling unitholder's account, and the amount to be owned and the percentage of common units outstanding owned by each selling unitholder after completion of the offering (assuming that the selling unitholders sell all of the common units covered by this prospectus).
-The selling unitholders have held no position or office or had any other material relationship with us or any of our affiliates or predecessors, other than as a unitholder, during the past three years.
+The table below sets forth the name of each selling unitholder, the amount of our senior subordinated series C units beneficially owned and the percentage of senior subordinated series C units outstanding owned by each selling unitholder prior to the offering, common units beneficially owned and the percentage of common units outstanding owned by each selling unitholder prior to the offering (assuming conversion of all senior subordinated series C units), the number of senior subordinated series C units and/or common units (assuming conversion of all senior subordinated series C units that will be owned and the percentage of senior subordinated series C units that will be owned and the percentage of senior subordinated series C units that will be owned by each selling unitholder after completion of the offering (assuming, in each case, that the selling unitholders sell all of the senior subordinated series C units and/or common units covered by this prospectus.)
 We prepared the table based on information supplied to us by the selling unitholders.
 We have not sought to verify such information.
-Additionally, some or all of the selling unitholders may have sold or transferred some or all of their common units in exempt or non-exempt transactions, since the date on which the information in the table was provided to us.
+Additionally, some or all of the selling unitholders may have sold or transferred some or all of their units in exempt or non-exempt transactions, since the date on which the information in the table was provided to us.
 Other information about the selling unitholders may also change over time.